dssg/donors-choose/README.md

 ### Model Grid

-Our model grid includes three model function candidates, and three baseline sources.
+Our model grid includes three model function candidates, and three baseline model specifications.

 Model function candidates:
-- sklearn.ensemble.RandomForestClassifier
+- `sklearn.ensemble.RandomForestClassifier`
-- sklearn.linear_model.LogisticRegression
+- `sklearn.linear_model.LogisticRegression`
-- sklearn.tree.DecisionTreeClassifier
+- `sklearn.tree.DecisionTreeClassifier`

 Baslines:
-- sklearn.tree.DecisionTreeClassifier (max_depth = 2)
+- `sklearn.tree.DecisionTreeClassifier` (max_depth = 2)
-- sklearn.dummy.DummyClassifier (predicting our label's base rate)
+- `sklearn.dummy.DummyClassifier` (predicting our label's base rate)
-- triage's PercentileRankeOneFeature, which ranks entities based on a single feature.
+- Triage's `PercentileRankeOneFeature`, which ranks entities based on a single feature.

 ### Model Selection

 ![precision@50_over_time_all_models](triage_output/metric_over_time_precision@50_abs_all_models.png)

 We use Auditioner to manage model selection.
-Plotting precision@50_abs over time shows that our models are generally performing well - most models perform better than baselines (sklearn's DummyClassifier predicting the label's prevalence for all projects, and a 2-depth decision tree).
+Plotting precision@50_abs over time shows that our models groups are generally working well, with most performing better than baselines.

 Our logistic regression model groups tend to perform worse than our random forests.
 The diference in performance (as much as .25) doesn't justify a tradeoff for the models' potential higher interpretability.